prince-aegon/GEDStorm-Old/README.md

 ### Current Status

-- Import a GEDCOM file into the program
+- Import a GEDCOM file into the program - Currently done manually in the codebase.
+Idea is to import a file in the Angular frontend.

-- THe header information will be parsed and displayed
+- THe header information will be parsed and displayed - Might give error in some specific format files

 - Added functionality of comments which can be parsed and stored based on req., and ignored from file

+- Based on the file format, most relevant and consistent info of individual and family are displayed

-- All individuals are parsed and their name, sex and id are displayed.
+- Individuals and their families are linked together to get Relationships

-- Number of individuals is calculated

-- Calculate and link individuals to families

-- Create modes to run based on user
+- Four specific modes to be designed for optimal usage

 - Process errors in file and display them appropriately

+- Currently pushing the objects onto a csv file and using a Python script to convert into JSON file.

+- Using Angular to create frontend from the JSON file data

 ### TODO

-- Calculate ages of individuals during events

-- Use [JSON Spirit](https://github.com/cierelabs/json_spirit) or [ThorsSerializer](https://github.com/Loki-Astari/ThorsSerializer) to convert our objects into JSON Strings
+- [Not considered] Use [JSON Spirit](https://github.com/cierelabs/json_spirit) or [ThorsSerializer](https://github.com/Loki-Astari/ThorsSerializer) to convert our objects into JSON Strings

-- Use the json strings to store data on a web server

-- On multiple parses of a single file, store the json object in a database like Postgres or MySql
+- Instead of storing the JSON file locally, use a database to store the same! (redis)

+- Improve the frontend to allow for filtering, sorting and searching options

+- File input from frontend (import the file from user's disk)

+- Fix bugs for specific files that do not parse correctly

 ### Future ideas

-- Process and correct error on the fly

-- Remove irrelevant and redundant data from the GEDCOM file before parsing
+- Display graph/tree structure for family generations

+- Compress a file removing irrelevant info, but that can still be parsed by the original parser